deepjyoti30/DynamicPaper/README.md

 - [ ] Replace geolocation api.

 Current Issue(s):
-- Uses IP to find time and geolocation.
+- ~~Uses IP to find time and geolocation.~~ User can specify location in config.
+By default IP is used.
 - Currently works only in Gnome derivatives and with Nitrogen.
 - Uses GeoNames api, requires account but is free.